 If you study abroad through a UW-Madison program, you will earn “residence” credit and can even graduate abroad.
 The courses, grades, and credits you earn abroad will be recorded on your transcript as UW-Madison study abroad work.

 If you study abroad through a non UW-Madison program, coursework will generally transfer as long as it is a university-level course similar in content to courses offered at UW-Madison.
 The courses must be taken at an accredited, recognized institution.
-Recognition of institutions vary, depending upon the governmental policies of a given country.
+Recognition of institutions varies, depending upon the governmental policies of a given country.
 We will convert foreign credits/hours to U.S. semester credits; you should not assume that your foreign credits/hours will transfer at face value.
-Grades earned at non-UW study abroad programs will not transfer.
+Grades earned at non UW-Madison study abroad programs will not transfer.
 Instead, courses will generally transfer as elective or course credits.
 However, you should not expect to satisfy specific requirements, especially in the areas of foreign language, liberal arts, and general education requirements.

 Before studying abroad, we highly recommend that you consult with your academic advisor to develop an academic plan appropriate for your major and study abroad program.